ManiSankarNandiraju/assignment-realtime-audio-call-app/README.md

 ### Replace the placeholders with your API keys:
 Get the respective API keys from Cartesia and Google Cloud.\
 Replace the placeholders in the code with these API keys.
+### Navigate to the backend folder and install dependencies:
+cd backend\
+npm install
 ### Backend Setup:
 Replace the frontend endpoint with localhost:3000.
 ### Navigate to the frontend folder and install dependencies: